IIIF/api/source/api/discovery/0.9/index.md

 ##### orderedItems

 The Activities that are listed as part of this page.
+If the Activities have an `endTime` property, then they _MUST_ be ordered within the array from the earliest datetime to the most recent datetime, in the same way as the pages are ordered within the Ordered Collection.

 Ordered Collection Pages _MUST_ have an `orderedItems` property.
 The value _MUST_ be an array, with at least one item.
 Each item _MUST_ be a JSON object, conforming to the requirements of an Activity.